George Gervin: San Antonio Spurs (1974–1985)

 Despite disappointing playoff eliminations and not making it to the finals, Gervin was committed to the Spurs, showing no frustration towards his teammates, thus living up to his nickname and went on to lead the NBA in scoring average three years in a row from 1978 to 1980 (with a high of 33.1 points per game in 1979–80), and again in 1982.
 Prior to Michael Jordan, Gervin had the most scoring titles of any guard in league history.
 In 1981, while sitting out three games due to injury, Gervin's replacement, Ron Brewer, averaged over 30 ppg.
 When Gervin returned, he scored 40+ points.
 When asked if he was sending a message, Gervin said, "Just the way the Lord planned it" and added, "Ice be cool" (with Ron Brewer).
-In the 1981–82 season, the Spurs would once again compete for a championship, by then the Spurs had just become a Western Conference franchise, finishing second in the conference with a 48–34 record.
-Gervin carried the team in scoring by leading the league with 29.4 ppg, they had made it back to the Conference Finals but got swept by the number one seeded Los Angeles Lakers who would end up winning the championship that year.
+In the 1981–82 season, the Spurs would once again compete for a championship.
+By then the Spurs had become a Western Conference franchise, finishing second in the conference with a 48–34 record.
+Gervin carried the team in scoring by leading the league with 29.4 ppg.
+They made it back to the Conference Finals but were swept by the number one seed Los Angeles Lakers, who would end up winning the championship that year.
 In the 1982 offseason, the Spurs drafted high-scoring guards Oliver Robinson of UAB and Tony Grier from South Florida and also traded for all-star center Artis Gilmore to take some offensive pressure off Gervin.
 This time with the addition of Gilmore, high-scoring forward Mike Mitchell, and some fresh young talent, the Spurs were once again a title contender in the 1982–83 season, finishing 53–29 with the number two seed in the Western Conference, making it back to the Conference Finals once again with Gervin leading the way, averaging 25.2 ppg, only to be defeated yet again by the top-seeded Los Angeles Lakers in six games.